adrianhryn/Portfolio-optimization/README.md

 ## Results and plots

 First round stands for model selection, we preserve the same time period and SPY index as performance benchmark for all experiments.
 The second round stands for testing on out of sample data, it consists of non-overlapping with first round time period.
 There is the long-short approach and the traditional one.
-It is worth adding that third long-short algorithm passed all the constraints to the Quantopian contest, you can find them [here](https://www.quantopian.com/contest) and our Portfolio with Genetic algorithm could be a better option for people that want to buy a market index.
-There is no finetuning of parameters in the second round, we used the same factors and algorithms parameters of the first round winners (see the figures with perfomance below).
-And, of course, we did factor analysis and run the backtest only with meaningful factors, which we know from alphalens framework.
+There is no finetuning of parameters in the second round, we used the same factors and the same algorithms parameters of the first round winners (see the figures with perfomance below).
+And, of course, we did factor analysis and ran the backtest only with meaningful factors, which we know from alphalens framework.

 **Table 1: First and second rounds of experiments**
 ![Results](https://github.com/adrianhryn/Portfolio-optimization/blob/master/results/results_table.png)

 You can see below how constructed portfolios in the second round perform on the out of sample periods.

+It is worth adding that third long-short algorithm passed all the constraints to the Quantopian contest, you can find them [here](https://www.quantopian.com/contest).
+It also gave a better average results comparing to the market index.

 **Figure 1: Quantopian optimizer + eps and momentum as combined factor**
 ![Figure 1](https://github.com/adrianhryn/Portfolio-optimization/blob/master/results/out_of_sample_plots/long_short_quantopian_api.png)

+The portfolio based on Genetic algorithm optimizer could be a better option for people that want to buy the market index, because it performed noticeably better on the last two year period.
+Although it fell to much during the start of the Covid crisis, but then it went up with great speed comparing to the market index.

 **Figure 2: Genetic algorithm optimizer + eps and momentum as combined factor**
 ![Figure 2](https://github.com/adrianhryn/Portfolio-optimization/blob/master/results/out_of_sample_plots/traditional_genetic.png)

 If you want to get acquainted with all details, check our poster in 'results/presentations' directory and presentation [here](https://docs.google.com/presentation/d/19knJVxAn4K7khZVep67Lgszupuyzt1Je9Mu0rliJmJ0/edit?usp=sharing).
 There are many visualizations and more detailed explanations.